nimoos/quasar-boilerplate/README.md

 # Simple CRUD with Vue.js (Quasar framework) and Desxie.js

-A Quasar Framework app . it includes :
+A Quasar Framework app.
+It includes :
 - vuex
 - dexie
 - axios
-instead of using axios that calls api repquests from server, dexie.js is used to show how data flow in vuex works.
+Instead of using axios that calls api repquests from server, dexie.js is used to show how data flow in vuex works.

 ## Install the dependencies
 ```bash